Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 Blotting or patting the skin dry after bathing rather than rubbing

 Antihistamines, such as hydroxyzine and diphenhydramine, can help relieve itching.
-These drugs are preferably taken at bedtime to avoid sleepiness during the day.
+These medications are preferably taken at bedtime to avoid sleepiness during the day.

 People should also try to reduce their emotional stress.

-The immune system‒modulating drugs tacrolimus or pimecrolimus also are helpful and can limit the need for long-term corticosteroid use.
-These drugs are usually given as ointments or creams.
+The immune system‒modulating medications tacrolimus and pimecrolimus also are helpful and can limit the need for long-term corticosteroid use.
+These medications are usually given as ointments or creams.

 Crisaborole ointment can be used to reduce itching, swelling, and redness.